diantyapitaloka/Linear-Regression/README.md

 ## 🍉🍈🍇 Linear Regression 🍇🍈🍉
 - The model calculates a specific "slope" and an "intercept" to define the best-fit line.
 The slope represents the average increase in house price for every additional room added to the property
 - Predict the price of a house based on the number of rooms.
+- To know how well your model actually performs, you should check the R-squared score.
+This value indicates the proportion of the variance for the house price that's explained by the number of bedrooms.
 - Under the hood, this model typically uses Ordinary Least Squares (OLS) to find the best line.
 It works by minimizing the sum of the squares of the vertical deviations between each actual data point and the predicted line.

 ```